 Consulting positions: Have you ever wanted to be your own boss?
 If yes, consulting might be where you want to go.
 In a consulting role, you could work with various clients in different fields of expertise, mainly working freelance in a flexible, less specialized manner.
 You will need several years of experience to develop expertise in general analytic fields to do this work.

-It's never too early to start building your skill set if you want to pursue a career as a data analyst.
 Learn more about the field of data analysis and the work data analysts do in Introduction to Data Analytics from IBM.
-Or you may be ready to pursue certification with the Google Data Analytics Professional Certificate available on Coursera.
+Or develop and strengthen your skill set with a number of Professional Certificates and Specializations on Coursera, such as the Google Data Analytics Professional Certificate or the Microsoft Copilot for Data Science Specialization.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.